jcbrinfo/slamtest/README.md

 forces the authors to write a ton of lines for a simple test.
 Other times, the project is just a tiny toy program and writting elegant test suites would take a lot more time than writting the actual program.
-Also, when testing a compiler or an interpreter, it is often simplier to use a small snippet a the input instead of an elaborate syntax tree.
+Also, when testing a compiler or an interpreter, it is often simplier to use a small snippet as the input instead of an elaborate syntax tree.

 SlamTest was created to test these type of projects.
 The main goal is to make